 Seeing a bear at camp can be very exciting, and it's important to be prepared for this encounter.
 Please review the information on bears in the Black Bear Manual.

 The training in the Black Bear Manual is mandatory.
 Groups will not be allowed past check-in until we have received a signed copy stating that you have completed the training.

 Tomahawk provides a “Bear Box” in each campsite for units to store smell-ables.
 The “Bear Boxes” are old streetlight electrical boxes that stand about 6 feet tall, 3 feet wide and about two feet deep.
 It is recommended that each Scout brings a small plastic tote (approx. 6’’x5’’x9’’) to store personal hygiene items and snacks.
 Please note that while they will keep the large critters out, the “Bear Boxes” will not always keep the small critters, such as mice and insects, out.

-The forests of TSR are home to many animals including Ticks.
+The forests of Tomahawk are home to many animals including Ticks.
 It's important to know how to camp in areas that have ticks, as ticks are known carriers of various diseases.
-Make sure to review the Tick Born Illness page with your Troop/Crew.
+Make sure to review the Tick Born Illness page with your unit.

 Wetlands and other bodies of water, which are a breeding ground for Mosquitoes, surround Tomahawk.
 Tomahawk does treat the areas of camp, but we would encourage units to bring mosquito netting as well as bug spray.

 It's important to remember to Respect Wildlife, a key point in Leave no Trace.
 When you see an animal in the wild, do not chase after them, feed them, or try to lure them.
 This is for their safety as well as your own.
 Its important to remember you may be up for a week, but Tomahawk is home to these animals year round.